ariefauliaa/Reactive-Beta-Quant-Strat/README.md

 ---

 📁 **Note:**
-The full Jupyter notebook with all code, functions, and chart outputs is currently **private**.
+The Jupyter notebook containing the full backtest is private.
-For access or discussion, feel free to reach out via email.
+Feel free to reach out via email for access.
 📧 [ariefauliaa@gmail.com]
 """